-III.E.1.
-Dischargers shall:

-- Identify applicable parameters that require laboratory analysis for each stormwater discharge location (pH and turbidity are typically analyzed with field meters). - b.
+- III.E.1.
+Linear project dischargers shall: - a.
+Identify applicable parameters that require laboratory analysis to be tested for each stormwater discharge location (pH and turbidity are typically analyzed with field meters). - b.
 Request the laboratory provide the appropriate number of sample containers, types of containers, sample container labels, blank Chain of Custody forms, and sample preservation instructions. - c.
 Use the appropriate sample shipping method to the laboratory.
 The laboratory should receive samples within 48 hours of the physical sampling (unless otherwise required by the laboratory to meet all method hold times).
 The options are to either deliver the samples to the laboratory, arrange to have the laboratory pick them up, or ship them overnight to the laboratory. - d.
 Use only the sample containers provided/specified by the laboratory to collect and store samples.
 Use of any other type of containers could cause sample contamination. - e.
 Prevent sample contamination by not touching or putting anything into the sample containers before collecting stormwater samples. - f.
 Not overfill sample containers.
 Overfilling can change the analytical results. - g.
-Secure each sample container cap without stripping the cap threads. - h.
+Secure each sample container cap is tightly secured without stripping the cap threads. - h.
 Label each sample container.
 The label shall identify the date and time of sample collection, the person taking the sample, and the sample collection location or discharge point.
-The label should also identify any sample containers that have been preserved.

-- i.
-Carefully pack the sample container into an ice chest or refrigerator to prevent breakage and maintain temperature during shipment; frozen ice packs or ice is placed into the shipping container to keep the sample close to 4° C (39° F) until arriving at the laboratory (do not freeze samples). - j.
+The label should also identify any sample containers that have been preserved. - i.
+Carefully pack sample container into an ice chest or refrigerator to prevent breakage and maintain temperature during shipment; frozen ice packs or ice is placed into the shipping container to keep sample close to 4° C (39° F) until arriving at the laboratory (do not freeze samples). - j.
 Complete a Chain of Custody form with each set of samples.
-The Chain of Custody form shall include the discharger's name, address, and phone number, identification of each sample container and sample collection point, person collecting the samples, the date and time each sample container was filled, the analysis that is required for each sample container, and both the signatures of the persons relinquishing and receiving the sample containers. - III.E.2.
-The Discharger shall designate and train personnel for the collection, maintenance, and shipment of samples in accordance with the above sample protocols and laboratory-specific practices. - III.E.3.
-Dischargers shall perform all sampling and preservation protocols in accordance with the 40 Code of Federal Regulations Part 136 and the current edition of "Standard Methods for the Examination of Water and Wastewater" (American Public Health Association).9 - III.E.4.
-Dischargers may refer to the Surface Water Ambient Monitoring Program's (SWAMP) Quality Assurance Program Plan (QAPrP) for more information on sampling collection and analysis.10
+The Chain of Custody form shall include the discharger's name, address, and phone number, identification of each sample container and sample collection point, person collecting the samples, the date and time each sample container was filled, the analysis that is required for each sample container, and both the signatures of the persons relinquishing and receiving the sample containers.

+- III.E.2.
+Personnel for Linear project dischargers shall be designated and trained for the collection, maintenance, and shipment of samples in accordance with the above sample protocols and laboratory-specific practices. - III.E.3.
+Linear project dischargers shall perform all sampling and preservation protocols in accordance with the 40 Code of Federal Regulations Part 136 and the current edition of "Standard Methods for the Examination of Water and Wastewater" (American Public Health Association). - III.E.4.
+Linear project dischargers may refer to Surface Water Ambient Monitoring Program's (SWAMP) Quality Assurance Program Plan (QAPrP) for more information on sampling collection and analysis.